The door opens.

 So that's how they talk.

-I cut the shaft.
-The tip stays inside me as I fall to one knee.
+I cut the shaft—just enough to free my swing—but the tip stays inside me.
+Collapse to one knee.
+Warmth spreads fast.

-I take the hit and bring the blade across its neck.
+I bring the blade across its neck.
+Clean.
+Smooth.
+The body folds like paper.

 I lunge for the second—

-The leechsteel burns.
-Too hot.
-The blade melts, reshaping into a thick casing around my forearm.
+Leechsteel burns.
+Heat crawls up my forearm, thick and relentless.
+The blade melts, reshaping into a heavy sleeve.
 My punch doesn't land.

 "We need to get the spearhead out," Ashlynn says.